 Prepare for unexpected expenses, like a broken stove.
 Start setting aside a cash reserve now for those surprise incidents.
 You also want to prepare for any differences in customer behavior, like national holidays or bad weather.
 Track market conditions to prepare for dry spells.

 Business saving is possible either by increasing the income or by cutting down the expenses.
 If you are a business starter, a sudden increase in income is least likely to happen.

 What can be done to build business savings relates to your ability to spend business funds wisely.
-Most new business owners are not aware of the important things that lead to business savings.
-The following discussion is an opportunity that should help you learn things you don’t know regarding business savings:
+Most new restaurant owners are not aware of the important things that lead to business savings.
+Saving to increase cash will ultimately help improve your restaurant’s cash flow.

-Strong and consistent inventory management can solve many of your cash flow problems.
-This area is often overlooked by new restaurant owners and managers because it’s pedantic and dull, so it’s no wonder that sporadic inventory-taking is one of the 15 most common reasons restaurants fail.
+Consistent restaurant inventory management can solve many cash flow problems.
+This area is often overlooked by new restaurant owners and managers because it’s pedantic and dull, so it’s no wonder that sporadic inventory-taking is one of the most common reasons restaurants fail.

 Every successful restaurant manager will tell you that routine inventory control has been a reason for their success.
 It shows what inventory isn’t moving, what has been over-ordered, which foods are spoiling the fastest, and reveals if any theft is going on.

-Prepare for any incidents—like a missed delivery—by having a diverse list of vendors to rely on.
-You can also ensure that you’re getting the best price for your ingredients by comparing multiple vendors at once.
+To manage your cash one way to improve is to prepare for any incidents—like a missed delivery—by having a diverse supplier list to rely on.
+You can also ensure you’re getting the best price for your ingredients by comparing multiple vendors at once.